 What is the thyroid, and why does it matter?

-A thyroid blood test in Plymouth checks how well your thyroid is working by measuring TSH, Free T4, and Free T3 — three key hormones that control metabolism, energy levels, and temperature regulation.
-Our private thyroid blood test requires no referral and is perfect if you’re experiencing unexplained fatigue, weight changes, or mood swings that might be related to thyroid function.
+A thyroid blood test checks how well your thyroid is working by measuring TSH, Free T4, and Free T3 — three key hormones that control metabolism, energy levels, and temperature regulation.
+Our private thyroid blood test requires no referral and is ideal if you’re experiencing unexplained fatigue, weight changes, or mood swings that might be related to thyroid function.

 Why this test matters